asholz/eigensdk/signerv2/README.md

 # Signer v2

-Signerv2 is a module for signing and verifying messages.
-It provides a simple and secure way to handle cryptographic signatures.
+Signerv2 is a module for signing messages.
+It provides a simple and unified way to produce cryptographic signatures.
+Signers instantiated from this module is required to create some SDK transaction managers (see [`NewPrivateKeyWallet`](../chainio/clients/wallet/privatekey_wallet.go) and [`NewSimpleTxManager`](../chainio/txmgr/simple.go)/[`NewGeometricTxnManager`](../chainio/txmgr/geometric/geometric.go)).

 ## Features

+- Sign messages using raw private keys
+- Sign messages using encrypted keystores
-- Sign messages using various algorithms using Web3Signer
+- Sign messages using a remote signer (web3 or KMS)
-- Verify message signatures
-- Support for multiple key types

 ### Comparison to Old Signer

 In comparison to the old signer, Signerv2 offers:

-- New signing mechaninsms
+- New signing mechanisms
-- Simplified API for easier integration
+- A simplified API for easier extension

 ### Using SignerFromConfig

 SignerV2 introduces `SignerFromConfig`

 The `SignerFromConfig` function allows you to create a signer function based on a configuration.
-This configuration can specify whether to use a private key signer, a local keystore signer, or a remote web3 signer.
+This configuration specifies whether to use a private key signer, a local keystore signer, or a remote web3 signer.

 ```go
 package main